top of page

 3. On Balance, a Waiver Benefits the United States

 This third prong is where discretionary denials most frequently occur, even when the first two prongs appear satisfied.
+Successful NIW petitions treat the third prong as a substantive showing — not a formality.

 Fields and Profiles We Represent